Endpoint security

 4 steps for building your endpoint security strategy

 An effective endpoint security strategy is key to protecting your business against hacking attempts.
-Conversely, if a data breach occurs, an endpoint security strategy minimizes the damage or helps make sensitive data inaccessible to cybercriminals.
-Therefore, a robust security plan is a great way to improve network security and resilience.
-Here are four simple steps you can take to bolster your defenses.
+If a data breach does occur, that same strategy minimizes the damage or helps make sensitive data inaccessible to cybercriminals.
+A solid security plan is a practical way to improve network security and resilience.
+Here are four simple steps you can take to strengthen your defenses.

 Step 1: Encourage best practices

 It's easy to forget that the biggest cybersecurity threat lies within your company's walls.
 Users are the primary guardians of endpoint devices.
-You must foster security habits throughout your organization, particularly among remote employees.
+Enterprise endpoint security relies on both technology and user awareness to be effective.
+Build security habits throughout your organization, particularly among remote employees.
 Brief your team on protocols and encourage caution when using endpoint devices for work.

 Step 2: Encryption

-Ensure employees encrypt their traffic.
-Installing NordLayer on all endpoint devices reduces Wi-Fi breach risks and keeps sensitive data from being exposed.
-As an adaptive network security solution, it solves the challenge of company-wide implementation.
-NordLayer also comes with a range of benefits, giving users secure access to company resources wherever they are.
+Ensure employees encrypt their traffic in transit.
+Installing NordLayer on all endpoint devices reduces Wi-Fi breach risks and helps prevent sensitive data from being exposed—NordLayer uses AES-256 and ChaCha20 mechanisms to encrypt data in transit As an adaptive network security solution, it handles the challenge of company-wide implementation and gives users secure access to company resources wherever they are.

 Step 3: Remote application control

 Outdated systems contain vulnerabilities.
-Endpoint protection platforms must secure endpoints not only against malware but also against these software flaws.
+Endpoint protection platforms must secure endpoints not only against malware but against these software flaws as well.
 Legacy software should be sandboxed to limit contact between vulnerable applications and sensitive data.

 You will find a wide range of endpoint security solutions on the market.
 Select a program that allows you to track and limit user activity.
 This includes blocking high-risk websites or restricting downloads to prevent malware infections.